 - e.
 Begin coordinating with other regional Emergency Management Agencies. - f.
 Begin sending situation reports to the State Emergency Management Agency (SEMA) (573-526-9100 24-hr 573-645-6646 Region A Coordinator (call first)). - g.
 Prepare and support cooling centers. - i.
 Identify locations and provisions for cooling centers. - ii.
-Identify means to transport people to cooling centers. - D. Heat Emergency
+Identify means to transport people to cooling centers. - D. Excessive Heat Warning

-During Level III weather conditions the above actions may be taken in addition to:
+The above actions may be taken in addition to:

 - a.
-The KCHD will conduct live press conferences and other means to increase public recognition of the danger of illness and death from extreme heat. - b.
-The Mayor, in consultation with the City Manager, the KCHD Director, the Emergency Management Director (or designee), and the UMT (if activated), will determine whether the City should proclaim a State of Emergency. - c.
-The Office of Emergency Management may activate the Emergency Operations Center (EOC) at EOC Level II or higher in accordance with Annex A Direction and Control.
-This includes calling in key representatives from appropriate City agencies to begin coordinating response operations and public information.
-Upon activation, the EMD (or designee) may: - i.
+The City Communications may conduct live press conferences and other means to increase public recognition of the danger of illness and death from extreme heat. - b.
+The Mayor, in consultation with the City Manager, the KCHD Director, the Emergency Management Director (or designee), and the UMT (if activated), may determine whether the City should proclaim a State of Emergency. - c.
+The Office of Emergency Management or Public Health Director (or designee) may activate the Emergency Operations Center (EOC) at EOC Level 4 or higher in accordance with Annex A Direction and Control.
+This includes calling in key representatives from appropriate City agencies and external partners to begin coordinating response operations and public information.
+Upon activation, the EMD (or designee) in coordination with the KCHD Public Health Preparedness Program may: - i.
 Open cooling centers as appropriate. - ii.
 Inform the 311 Call Center to receive telephone calls from persons needing transportation to cooling centers. - iii.
-Request the Area Transit Authority and Kansas City Transportation Group to transport people to cooling centers if needed.
+Request the Area Transit Authority and Kansas City Transportation Group to transport people to cooling centers if needed. - iv.
+Request Fire Dept., Police Dept., and other City personnel to assist with the loading and unloading of people on buses.